These instructions apply to MACTRAP Polymer 250-3000 litre units.

 Outside Installation- All MACTRAP Passive traps can be installed above or below ground subject to herein conditions: Outside installation is recommended in all possible situations.

-*Below ground, we recommend the MACTRAP Ultratuff Polymer is used for underground installations.
+*Below ground, we recommend the MACTRAP HDPE Polymer is used for underground installations.
 Ensure the base is flat and firm.
-For larger units (1500L and 2000L) it is critical that the base is flat with even compaction to ensure no distortion (bend) in the base of the tank.
+For larger units (1500L to 3000L) it is critical that the base is flat with even compaction to ensure no distortion (bend) in the base of the tank.
 Lay trap level and vertical on firm base with 25mm sand underneath for stabilising base.
 Cut hole as close to size as possible and back fill with sand, light compaction only.
 Leave lid exposed for access and service.

-Traffic areas or pedestrian traffic areas: For the entire MACTRAP range we offer CLASS A Polymer, and Class B and Class D steel lid in the form of a variable height riser that the MACTRAP Cover fits over and is settled into the load bearing concrete pedestrian or traffic strata above.
+Traffic areas or pedestrian traffic areas: For the entire MACTRAP range we offer CLASS A Polymer, and Class B and Class D steel lid with a variable height riser.
+The MACTRAP cover fits over the riser and is settled into the load bearing concrete pedestrian or traffic strata above.
 These are to be inserted in the concrete or other surround.
 An engineer’s detail is required to ensure the risers and cover plates are set and located on a substrate that will hold the appropriate class cover.
 This means a concrete surround or steel frame to engineer’s requirement installed above the grease trap to take traffic weight.
 For 500L and larger tanks, we recommend 2 risers for cleaning and servicing.
-If desired, an optional 3rd can be added.
+If desired, an optional 3rd riser can be added.
 Note loading detail in specific size spec sheet.

 Contact us for riser and cover plate options and details

 All connections are for 100mm sewer/drainage pipe.
 Reductions are installer’s option.